 Health savings accounts (HSAs) are available to individuals and families with a high-deductible health plan (HDHP).
 These plans can be paired with employer-provided or individual health plans.

 The IRS defines who is eligible to use each type of account.
 You need to meet specific criteria to qualify.
 In general:

 - You can’t contribute to an HSA after you go on Medicare.

 - You can only use a Medicare MSA if you’re on a high-deductible Medicare Advantage Plan (Part C).

 - Standard Archer MSAs have limited availability after 2007.

 Additional restrictions may also apply.
 Talk to a certified public account (CPA) or an insurance provider who knows your situation before you decide on coverage or use any of these accounts.

-The HSA and MSA programs described above can help to offset health-related expenses, and they share several features.
+The HSA and MSA programs described above can help to offset health-related expenses.
+The plans share several features.

 Funds may grow in your account without generating taxable earnings each year.
 Also, in some cases, you may be able to pay for healthcare with tax-advantaged dollars.
 Assuming you meet all IRS requirements

 If you’re eligible to contribute to an HSA or Archer MSA, your contributions might reduce your taxable income.
 Employer contributions don’t qualify for a deduction.
 At the same time, they are generally not treated as income.
 With Medicare MSAs, you don’t contribute—your health plan does it for you.

 With most accounts, you get a debit card or a checkbook to pay for qualified medical expenses.
 That allows you to pay providers or buy medical supplies independently.
 Just be sure to save receipts for any withdrawals.

-HSAs are an option for those who have individual or employer-provided health plan that has high deductible limits (HDHPs).
+HSAs are an option for those who have an individual or employer-provided health plan that has high deductible limits (HDHPs).

 Premiums: HDHPs typically have lower monthly premiums than other options because of the high deductible.
 As a result, they attract cost-conscious employers and individuals (including self-employed buyers).

 HDHPs: To qualify as an HDHP, plans must meet specific criteria, including but not limited to: